-Top Insurance Fraud in the US Stats and Facts
+Intriguing Data About Insurance Fraud in the US (Editor’s Pick)

-- Less than 2% of insurance frauds are prosecuted.
+- Nearly 2% of insurance frauds are prosecuted

-- Insurers earn over $1 trillion in premiums annually.
+- Every year, insurers earn more than $1 trillion in premiums

-- Insurance costs in the US amount to over $40 billion a year.
+- Insurance costs in the US amount to over $40 billion annually

-- 22% of insurers use machine learning to detect prospective fraud.
+- 22% of insurers detect prospective fraud by using machine learning

-- 7% of insurers would never include law enforcement when dealing with frauds.
+- When dealing with frauds, 7% of insurers wouldn’t include law enforcement

-- Medical fraud expenses comprise 3% of the sum invested in healthcare programs.
+- Medical fraud expenses account for 3% of the total sum invested in healthcare programs

-- Insurers lose $1.5 million per fraudulent case.
+- Insurers suffer the loss of $1.5 million per fraudulent case

 General Stats and Fact on Types of Insurance Frauds